Braiding Majorana corner modes in a second-order topological superconductor

-One of the main motivations in seeking for topological materials is their potential implementation in quantum devices, which would exploit the topology-ensured protection from decoherence.
-One such device, considered to be the cornerstone of quantum technology, is the \textit{topological quantum computer}, in which logical operations are done by means of braiding (double exchange) of non-Abelian quasiparticle excitations~\cite{Kitaev2001,Kitaev2006,Nayak2008,Alicea2012,Sarma2015}.
-Majorana excitations (zero-energy modes) are known to be the only non-Abelian quasiparticles that can appear in the absence of electron-electron interactions~\cite{Fidkowski2010,Fidkowski2011a}.
-Majorana quasiparticles were initially predicted to appear at the edges of a one-dimensional spinless superconductor~\cite{Kitaev2001}.
-Almost a decade later, it was proved that such an exotic topological phase could be achieved in a semiconductor nanowire with strong spin-orbit coupling (SOC) placed in an external magnetic field aligned with the wire, if superconductivity is induced by proximity to an $s$-wave superconductor~\cite{Lutchyn2010,Oreg2010}.
-Following these theoretical proposals, such devices were experimentally realized by several groups~\cite{Mourik2012, Das2012, Deng2012, Finck2013, Churchill2013, Deng2016} and these systems are currently considered to be the most promising basis for topological quantum computing devices.
+One of the motivations to seek for topological materials is their potential implementation in devices that would exploit the topology-ensured protection from decoherence.
+Of particular interest is \textit{topological quantum computation}, considered the cornerstone of quantum technology, in which logical operations are done by means of braiding (double exchange) of non-Abelian quasiparticle excitations~\cite{Kitaev2001,Kitaev2006,Nayak2008,Alicea2012,Sarma2015}.
+Majorana (zero-energy) excitations are known to be the only non-Abelian quasiparticles that can appear in the absence of electron-electron interactions~\cite{Fidkowski2010,Fidkowski2011a} and were initially predicted to appear at the edges of a 1D spinless superconductor~\cite{Kitaev2001}.
+Almost a decade later, it was demonstrated that this exotic topological phase could be achieved in a semiconductor nanowire with strong spin-orbit coupling placed in an external magnetic field, if superconductivity is induced by proximity effect ~\cite{Lutchyn2010,Oreg2010}.
+Following these theoretical proposals, such devices were experimentally realized by several groups~\cite{Mourik2012, Das2012, Deng2012, Finck2013, Churchill2013, Deng2016} and are currently among the most promising building block for topological quantum computing devices.
+However, despite the existing proposals of braiding Majorana end modes using nanowires~\cite{Alicea2011, Heck2012}, identifying the topological qubit remains extremely challenging due to the engineering complexity of manipulating the topological phase in the wire junctions without losing the superconducting state.
+This motivates the search for other approaches to realize a Majorana qubit in potentially feasible condensed matter systems~\cite{Zhu2018,Yan2018,Wang2018,Liu2018a,Schrade2018}.

 {Fig.~\ref{latt_cyl}a} {Fig.~\ref{latt_cyl}b} {Fig.~\ref{latt_cyl}}